atisamhaq123/QuantumTalk/README.md

 # ChatNexus
-Sure, here's a sample README file for a chat room application:

-This is a simple chat room application that allows users to join chat rooms and communicate with each other in real-time.
+ChatNexus is a chat room application that allows users to join chat rooms and communicate with each other in real-time.

 ## Features
 - Join or create a new chat room